TGS

 Glass recycling business crushed

-seen at 15:45, 21 July in The Office of Rail Regulation News - national.
+seen at 15:45, 21 July in The Office of Rail Regulation News - national (Our copy).

 A group of companies headed by Magna Group plc (“Magna plc”), has been wound up following an investigation by the Insolvency Service.